OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/ibm-rational-doors-next-generation.md

 Consider a use case to search an entity in DOORS Next (Destination system), which has the entity id of the source system in a field named `TargetCustomField`.
 The source system's entity id is stored in `source_system_id`.
 If the Target Search Query is configured on field `TargetCustomField`, then while processing this query `@source_system_id@` will be substituted with the value of `source_system_id` from the source system's entity and then the query will be made to DOORS Next.

-Given below are the sample snippets of how the JSON query can be used as target entity lookup query in OpsHub Integration Manager.
+Given below are the sample snippets of how the JSON query can be used as target entity lookup query in <code class="expression">space.vars.SITENAME</code>.
 For the examples below, the id information of the source system entity id is stored in `source_system_id`.

 **Target lookup query samples**